UW-Hydro/VIC/README.txt

 	   substantially longer than it should be.

 	Also fixed inconsistencies in the timing of meteorological variables when sub-daily met variables were supplied by the user.
+Now, we have adopted the following convention:
+          daily supplied forcings are assumed to start/end at midnight in local time; for these forcings, off_gmt in the soil parameter file is ignored
+	  sub-daily supplied forcings are assumed to occur relative to the time zone indicated by off_gmt in the soil parameter file

 	New features: